magistraapta/Web-Dasar/README.md

 # Web-Dasar
-this project I make as a assigment frome a course at Dicoding.
+this project I make as a assigment from a course Basic Web Programming at Dicoding.